Put Your Exceptional Teaching Skills to Use at the Inaugural Music Teacher Guild Conference, Accelerate

 Presenters apply to teach one of these defined workshops, ensuring:

-Alignment between presenter expertise and participant need
+Alignment between presenter's expertise and participant's needs

 Clear expectations for scope and outcomes